More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 \subsubsection{Participant Recruitment and Demographics}

 Participants were recruited using a chain-referral (snowball) sampling approach.
 We initially distributed the survey link through our personal contacts and social media channels, reaching 73 individuals, and encouraged them to share it further within their own networks.
 In total, 109 participants completed the survey, with 61 assigned to the café version and 48 to the office version.
 After excluding responses that showed inconsistencies between ratings and rankings, 92 valid responses remained (51 café and 41 office).
-As compensation, participants who opted to participate in a raffle were eligible to win one of the 24 movie tickets.
+Participants were compensated with movie tickets through voluntary participation in a raffle.